Impressive ruins of a Nabatean, Roman and Byzantine city in the Negev desert. A UNESCO world heritage site.

 The ruins of Shivta (Shivtta) are located 43 km southwest of the city of Beer Sheba, in the middle section of the Negev desert, at a height of 340m above sea level.
 The area around it is crossed by many dry riverbeds (wadis) that flow into Nahal Lavan, which flows westwards into Wadi el Arish.

 The aerial map shows the extent of the ruins, covering an area of roughly 300m by 500m.
-You can press on the yellow squares to jump down into the relevant section.

 This route connected the east (Yemen and Oman), through Arabia, via the Nabatean capital city Petra, to the port cities on the shore of the Mediterranean Sea – Gaza, Raphia, Rhinocorura (al Arish).
 The road was used by the Nabateans to export the incense and spices from southern Arabia and the Far east to the Classic world of Greece and Rome.
 In order to support & protect the Incense route, the Nabateans established stations and fortresses along the road.